douglashill/douglashill.github.io/Content/five-years-with-the-2018-ipad-pro.md

 Following on about designing the hardware for landscape orientation primarily, all iPads to date are just big iPhones with regard to connector position.
 Since my iPad is usually in landscape, the USB-C port is usually in the middle on the right-hand side.
 It looks out of place.
 Note how the ports on laptops are almost always at the far ends of the sides, not in the middle.

 I would make use of a headphone jack, but it’s not a huge deal.
-I also use wired headphone with my Nintendo Switch, so I have to attach and detect the adapter to move between devices, which is OK, but not very elegant.
+I also use wired headphone with my Nintendo Switch, so I have to attach and detach the adapter to move between devices, which is OK, but not very elegant.
 I acknowledge the thinness of the device might preclude this connector from being viable.

 More USB ports would be nice, but not essential.
 I use my Mac for power distribution to charge various smaller devices.
 Maybe a couple of fully featured ports on the keyboard attachment would be a good compromise.